Fluent in Italian, English and Spanish, he has worked or studied in Italy, Spain, the U.K., Latvia and the United States.

 Lombardi wrote his first article when he was ten years old.
 Writing that less-than-70-word text made him understand that he wanted to be a journalist.

-He has worked as a journalist since 2007, covering local politics, criminal networks, environmental issues and international news.
-He has worked for, and contributed to, several media outlets, including Reuters Foundation, CNN and Corriere della Sera, the leading Italian newspaper.
+He has worked as a journalist since 2007, covering terrorism, politics, criminal networks, social and environmental issues, criminal justice and international news.
 He has also worked as a press officer and communications specialist for national and international events, including the 6th Un – Habitat World Urban Forum.

 Lombardi has a bachelor’s degree in communications and a master’s degree in multimedia journalism and new information professions, both obtained with honors.